Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Much Car Can I Afford Through the 10% To 15% Rule?

 Another strategy for determining how much you can afford in car payments is by using the 10% to 15% rule.
-Ideally, your car payments should be no more than 10% to 15% of your annual income based on this budgeting strategy.
+Using this strategy, your car payments should be no more than 10% to 15% of your gross annual income based on this budgeting strategy.

-Let’s take a look at what you should be budgeting for based on various annual incomes:
+Based on how you calculate car affordability in the example above, let’s look at what you should be budgeting for based on various other annual incomes:

 Annual Income10%15%Monthly Car Budget